coinosis/cow/README.md

 * Point your browser to `http://localhost:9000`, point Metamask to `localhost:8545` and start developing with hot module replacement.

-* Optionally, install [AutoFill](http://www.tohodo.com/autofill/help.html) to help you fill out credit card forms.
+* Optionally, install [AutoFill](http://www.tohodo.com/autofill/help.html) to help you fill out credit card forms and import the autocomplete data from `autofill.csv`.

 ### Submit your changes